kkherbert/project-3/README.md

 * UpdatePoi
 * Map section of SingleRestaurant

-I used React useEffect and useState to manipulate the data, axios to fetch the data, lodash to shuffle the results each time the page reloads and a guard condition while loading.

 **POI**
-A second key area that I wanted to focus on was accessibility.
-Following W3C guidelines, I enabled multiple search and filter options by manipulating the state.
-The user can search using controlled vocabulary terms via a drop down menu, or they can search using natural language.
+I used React useState hook to allow me to add state to function components and thus manipulate the data shown on the page, and the useEffect hook to fetch said data.
+Using an async await function, I fetched the data using axios, used lodash to shuffle the the results each time the page reloads and a guard condition to improve user experience while the page is loading.

+After getting the data on the page, I wanted to focus on accessibility best practices, following W3C guildelines.
+I enabled multiple search and filter options.
+First, I used React hooks to filter through the data set based on `type`, using the event handler `event.target.value` to update the value of the search and of the data returned.
+Second, I created a search bar in which the user can use natural language, and I was sure to write logic that understood the search and returned results regardless of whether the search or data is in upper or lower case.
 ```
-  const [poiData, updatePoi] = useState([])
   const [type, updateType] = useState('All')
   const [search, updateSearch] = useState('')